-Exceptional items refer to items of income or expense within the statement of profit and loss from ordinary activities which are non-recurring and are of such size, nature or incidence that their separate disclosure is considered necessary to explain the performance of the Company.
+Significant items refer to items of income or expense within the statement of Comprehensive Income from ordinary activities which are non-recurring and are of such size, nature or incidence that their separate disclosure is considered necessary to explain the performance of the Company.

 y.
-Cash dividend and non-cash distribution to equity holders of the Parent z.
-Goods and Services Tax (GST)
+Cash dividend and non-cash distribution to equity holders of the parent z.
+Goods and services tax (GST)